By TINA KELLEY and PHOEBE PINDER

 “Just prior to discharge I was told I will be charged $250 for this process.
 I was confused because I’ve been hearing all about how testing is being made free to all Americans with symptoms.
-It was explained to me that the Emergency Room visit and Flu test are not the Covid-19 test so I owe money for those services.
-I was asked to consent to proceed with testing (after being there 5 hours) and if I didn’t then I wouldn’t be charged but my test would not be submitted, aka I wasted most of my day.
-They said someone would call me later to discuss insurance options and options for lowering the cost of this whole process.
-I consented, as fortunately I can afford the $250, but not everyone can and pressure like that puts people in a tough decision making spot.”
+It was explained to me that the Emergency Room visit and Flu test are not the Covid-19 test so I owe money for those services.”

-“Gov. Andrew Cuomo announced Monday that New York health insurers must waive any cost sharing associated with novel coronavirus testing so that people are not financially deterred from visiting their doctor’s office, urgent care or an emergency room,” Casey Leins writes at U.S. News and World Report.
+“Gov. Andrew Cuomo announced Monday that New York health insurers must waive any cost sharing associated with novel coronavirus testing so that people are not financially deterred from visiting their doctor’s office, urgent care or an emergency room,” Casey Leins writes at U.S. News and World Report, regarding the respiratory testing.
 “According to the Democratic governor’s office, residents covered by Medicaid also won’t be expected to pay a co-pay for testing.
 The news came a day before New York confirmed its second case of the coronavirus.

 “We have the best health-care system in the world, and we are leveraging that system including our state-of-the-art Wadsworth testing lab to help contain any potential spread of the novel coronavirus in New York,” Governor Cuomo said.
 “Containing this virus depends on us having the facts about who has it – and these measures will break down any barriers that could prevent New Yorkers from getting tested.’”